dlt-hub/dlt/docs/website/docs/dlt-ecosystem/verified-sources/amazon_kinesis.md

 ### Grab credentials

-To use this verified source you need AWS `Access key` and `Secret access key`, that can be obtained as follows:
+To use this verified source, you need an AWS `Access key` and `Secret access key`, which can be obtained as follows:

 1. Sign in to your AWS Management Console.